bintanqq/qblackjack/README.md

 ## ⚙️ Installation

-1. Download the latest `QBlackjack-v1.21.8.jar` file.
+1. Download the latest `QBlackjack.jar` file.
 2. Place the `.jar` file into your server's `plugins` folder.
 3. Ensure you have **Vault** installed if you choose to use the Vault economy mode.
 4. Restart (or reload) your server.